medcomdk/MedComLandingPage/docs/assets/documents/FHIRImplementationGuide.md

 [Return](NewToFHIR.md)

 # Step-by-Step Guide
-This step-by-step guide aims to explain the basic content and the composition of an IG.
+This step-by-step guide aims to present the basic content and the composition of an IG.
+Furthermore the guide aims to explain the structure of the MedCom FHIR profiles.
 The guide is based on the <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">MedCom Core Implementation Guide (IG)</a>.

 ## Step 1
  Go to <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">MedCom Core IG</a>.